Friday, 15 February 2013

 To claim or not to claim – The HRA and Home loan dilemma!

-Let us evaluate various possible situations an individual can find himself in and understand what the income tax act permits him to do.
+Let us evaluate various possible situations an individual can find

 You have taken a home loan and residing in the house purchased with it.
 Since you are residing in your own house, you will not be able to claim HRA.
 However, you will be able to claim tax benefits on both, the principal and interest repaid on the home loan.